mtemporim/Databases/README.md

-# MySQL-Shell
+# Databases

-Some materials and examples of MySQL Shelll commands
+Some materials and examples of databases that are being explored and applied.